xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 converged BGP Control Plane provides a scalable and flexible solution also at the services layer.

-Figure 35 shows a consolidated view of the Compass Metro Fabric network from a Control-Plane standpoint.
+Figure 35 shows a consolidated view of the Compass Converged SDN Transport network from a Control-Plane standpoint.
 Note that while network operators could use both PCEP and BGR-SRTE at the same time, it is not typical.

 ![](http://xrdocs.io/design/images/cmf-hld/image34.png)

-_Figure 35: Compass Metro Fabric – Control-Plane_
+_Figure 35: Compass Converged SDN Transport – Control-Plane_

 As mentioned, service provisioning is independent of the transport layer.
 However, transport is responsible for providing the path based on